AviNissimHart/JmeterPokeAPI/README.md

 # JmeterPokeAPI - All JMeter Testing

-In this repository, you can find my practice of non functional tests including spike, stress and load tests.
+In this repository, you can find my practice of non functional tests including spike, stress, soak and load tests.
 There is also my initial test on the PokeAPI

 In MyProjectTest, i have tested the CRUD functionality of my previous project's API.

-There are 3 seperate folders within that are named after the tests they contain.
+There are 4 seperate folders within that are named after the tests they contain, the other items are just for reference to my original work.

 Inside each of these are:
 1. The jmx file for the specified tests